helmedeiros/bre-go/CONTRIBUTING.md

 - **Satisfy `engine.ListenerHost`** if your adapter can fire per-rule events.
 The two existing adapters both do; the `observability.CountingListener` and `LoggingListener` plug in automatically.
 A compile-time witness (`var _ engine.ListenerHost = (*Engine)(nil)`) catches signature drift.
 - **Satisfy `engine.RuleLister`** if your adapter can enumerate its rule set.
 Return a fresh `[]string` in insertion order so mutating the slice does not affect engine state.
 A compile-time witness mirrors the `ListenerHost` one.
 See ADR-0016.
 - **Recover panicking actions** in `Execute`.
 Surface them as a typed `ActionPanicError` local to your adapter (carrying `Rule` and `Value`, with a `RuleName()` accessor) and notify any `observability.ExecutionErroredListener` before returning the partial `Result` + non-nil error.
 See ADR-0018.

+Adapters automatically work with the generic `engine/exec.Executor[In, Out]` wrapper -- the wrapper sits over `engine.Engine.Execute` and does not call into adapter internals.
+No extra wiring needed.
 - **Add a runnable example** in `example_test.go` showing the adapter's headline use case.
 Compile-checked godoc beats prose every time.

 See `engine/inmemory/contract_test.go` and `engine/firstmatch/contract_test.go` for the wiring template -- both files are deliberately near-identical.